This post may contain affiliate links. See my disclosure for more info.

 This can be tough, especially if you’re currently getting out of debt by working your debt snowball; however, I think this method would be the most comforting and the stress-out-the-least-each-month (that’s the technical term) method because you are basically building your budget around the prior month’s income.

-By using one of these three methods to determine your base income you can be certain that you won’t overbudget or overextend yourself during the month and come up short, forcing you to either use credit or dip into your emergency fund!
+By using one of these three methods to determine your base income you can be certain that you won’t over/under-budget or overextend yourself during the month and come up short, forcing you to either use credit or dip into your emergency fund!

 Number your expenses in order of priority. #1 being the most important – absolutely must be paid that month.
 A good example is the basics: shelter, utilities, food, and transportation.
 So all essential expenses pertaining to those categories should be the first few numbers.

 Hint: now is the time to make good, honest choices.
-Changing your behavior patterns and creating new habits are essential to success in budgeting!
+Changing your behavioral patterns and creating new habits are essential to success in budgeting!

 When the money comes in you pay your expenses starting at #1 and go down the list until the money runs out!
 It’s as simple as that…whatever does not get paid must wait until you bring in more money.

-I hope this post helped clarify some things for you, I know it can be overwhelming but when you break it down step by step you can easily create a budget that will help you regain control of your finances!
+I hope this article helped clarify some things for you, I know it can be overwhelming but when you break it down step by step you can easily create a budget that will help you regain control of your finances!

 Do you currently use any of these budgeting methods for your irregular income?
 I’d love to hear any other suggestions you might have!
 Don’t forget to sign up for the FREE Begin to Budget 5-day email course to jumpstart your financial makeover today!